satra/NiPyPe-Paper/nipype_paper.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To be able to efficiently manage and debug Workflow one has to have
 access to a graphical representation.
-Using graphviz (Ref), NiPyPE
+Using graphviz (Ref), NiPyPe
 generates static graphs representing Nodes and connections between them.
 In the current version four types of graphs are supported: orig – does
 not expand inner Workflows, flat – expands inner workflows, exec –